MasonChan314159/masonchan314159.github.io/_pages/contact.md

 Discord: MC314159#6560

-(To see how to reach me on Discord, please refer to this blog article: https://masonchan314159.github.io/blog/2022/guide/)
+(To see how to reach me on Discord, please refer to <a href="https://masonchan314159.github.io/blog/2022/guide/"> this blog article</a>.)

 Email: <a href="mailto:masonchan314159@gmail.com"> masonchan314159@gmail.com